-Corporate establishments should be designed to comply fully with the design guidelines
+Corporate establishments should be designed to comply fully with the design guidelines and development standards.

 Standard 4: All projects, including those related to franchise or corporate establishments shall be designed to comply fully with the design guidelines and development standards.